aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/ipvpn_setup_lab_guide.rst

    #.
 From the Main Menu, type ``labs`` or Option 97 for ``Additional Labs``.

    #.
-Type ``mesh-topology-ldp-ipvpn-labs`` to access the LDP and IPVPN Labs.
+Type ``ring-topology-ldp-ipvpn-labs`` to access the LDP and IPVPN Labs.

    #.
 Type ``ipvpn`` at the Labs Selection Menu.
 The script will configure the topology with the necessary prerequisites.

 #.
 We will now leverage BGP as the control-plane for our VPNs in the Service Provider network.
 Specifically, we will use
    iBGP with a Route Reflector to ease the configuration load and not require us to setup a full mesh of BGP peerings.
-   Configure **EOS5** as the Route Reflector in the Service Provider Network.
+   Configure **EOS8** as the Route Reflector in the Service Provider Network.

    #.
-On **EOS5**, enable BGP with ASN 100.
-Also set a router-id and disable the IPv4
-      Unicast Address-Family within BGP.
+On **EOS8**, enable BGP with ASN 100.
+Also set a router-id and disable the IPv4 Unicast Address-Family within BGP.

       .. note::